 Eczema is a debilitating disease that can cause terrible dryness and scaly skin that can permanently scar the inflicted individual (Anthony).
 A promotion in Family Circle magazine aims to inform and sell to the reader Dupixent, a proposed solution to eczema.
 Family Circle is a magazine targeted at families and parents.
 The teenage girl in the image and the use of third person “her” indicates that the target audience is parents with teenagers who have eczema (Dupixent).
 Regeneron Pharmaceuticals’ advertisement tries to utilize strategic visual design, clinical study statistics, and appeals to the need to nurture to convince parents that their product is the solution to eczema issues.
 (Dupixent)

 As the reader flips through the pages in the magazine, they might first notice Regeneron’s commercial because of the girl at the center of the image.
+Maybe be broader about the content of this paragraph, it is not all about the girl but about the visuals in general.
 Being centered helps her be the focus for the reader.
 Also, the background is predominantly blue and cool colors, while the model is wearing a warm peachy dress.
 This helps her pop out and grab the audience’s attention.
-This purposeful design element immediate compels the reader to notice the girl’s perfect smooth skin.
+This purposeful design element immediately compels the reader to notice the girl’s perfect smooth skin.
 Her perfect, acne free skin suggests to the reader that Regeneron’s new drug works well.
 The messiness of the room, along with the message in the top left corner, also leaves an impression on the reader.
 It claims that even though the situation is messy and feels out of control, eczema can be in control with Dupixent.
 (Dupixent) The advertisement isn’t just the image though.
 In fact, most of the page is text.
+Broken into two sentences, maybe try to combine them.
 It has some large font text, which doesn’t hold much information other than what the drug is supposed to do.
 All the other text contains a plethora of information, some of which may put off or overwhelm potential customers.
 Although it is a defining trait of pharmaceutical ads, the large text wall of safety information and warnings will cause the reader to be wary of the medicine.
 The makers of the ad also include some statistics to support their claims.
 Unfortunately, the numbers do exactly the opposite.
 From the perspective of a parent, the stats aren’t very impressive at all.
 Although Regeneron claims the effects are significant, only 24% saw clear skin, 42% saw 75% improvement, and 37% saw itch reduction (Dupixent).
 These numbers are dismal, especially since the perceived risks of mild to severe allergic reactions.
 For parents who likely don’t want to take risks with their child’s health, using this drug would seem like a high-risk and low/no reward gamble.
 In addition, the secondary statistic that states the percent of people who saw improvements while not taking Dupixent might confuse a reader (Dupixent).
 Since the parents of teens are generally in their 40s or 50s, they probably have spent much time on their career.
 If their job does not involve research, then the concept of controls and placebos in experiments/studies will be foreign to them.
 As a result, the ad would lose credibility with the readers who don’t understand it.
 (Dupixent)